 Protected Health Information is defined as any medical information that could be used to identify that patient such as their full name, address, social security number, billing information, and other identifiers.
 Providing services, including accounting or tax related services to healthcare providers may result in your having access to some protected health information that the provider has created, maintained or shared.
 Whenever this access is permitted, that person is now liable to comply with HIPAA so that there are no breaches of that information.

 Just as with other aspects of the job, the tasks that could prompt an employee to use PHI do differ between industries.
-For accountants, one example of a common interaction with PHI would occur while using a ledger, like Quickbooks, that contains patient accounts on behalf of the provider.
+For accountants, one example of a common interaction with PHI would occur while using a ledger, like Xero and Quickbooks, that contains patient accounts on behalf of the provider.
 Since a patient being able to be identified is the concern with guarding PHI, an accountant’s ability to know which patients received treatment from that provider makes this task one that falls right under HIPAA’s regulation.

 Accountants as Business Associates

 The key change that was made to HIPAA when the Omnibus Rule was added was the expansion of liability for noncompliance onto Business Associates (BAs).
 Essentially a business associate is any organization or person that provides a service to a covered entity (CE) that requires them to create, store or disclose protected health information.
 Since BAs and CEs both use PHI throughout the course of their work, both types of organizations are required to comply with HIPAA’s requirements.

 For organizations that are considered covered entities, make sure to have a Business Associate Agreement (BAA) signed with any accounting firm that you are working with.
 In the case that you don’t have a BAA signed, any information that is shared with them could be considered a data breach.